Right to Buy Qualification

 You may not be able to buy some types of property.
 These include:

-- a property that you have in connection with your job
+- A property that you have in connection with your job; and

-- If you do not have a secure tenancy, e.g. an introductory tenancy
+- Not having a secure tenancy, e.g. an introductory tenancy.

 You may be able to buy your home with a discount.
 The longer you have been a tenant, the larger your discount.